etragni/DSD-Lab-/Challenge-1.md

 - Ensure the container is accessible on TCP port 8888 of the Docker host.

-- Rename the container from "web-01" to  "ngix-app"
+- Rename the container from "web-01" to  "nginx-app"

 - Install the vim package inside the container.

-- Create a new image from the container "nginxapp" call the new image  "nginx-custom".
+- Create a new image from the container "nginx-app" call the new image  "nginx-custom".